book on the history of Hillsborough High School was released

 hopes, let us look back over the history of the High School.

-For the rest of
+For the rest of this feature,

-this feature, the cornerstone history will be divided accordingly
+Doris's cornerstone history will be presented accordingly

 One Hundred Years history and E. L. Robinson's History of

 Hillsborough County.
 Text from Doris Hill's history will be in